 While you’re self-employed, the level of admin needed is minimal: you only have to submit a tax return once a year.
-As a limited company you may have to do a little more admin work, however, SJD’s 15,000 limited company clients tell us that on average they spend around 10 – 15 minutes a month on their administrative duties.
-So for a few minutes of extra administrative work a month you could benefit from tax saving opportunities which make it more than worth your while.
+As a limited company, you may have to do a little more admin work.
+However, on average you should expect to spend around 10 – 15 minutes a month on admin.
+So for a few minutes of extra administrative work a month you could benefit from tax-saving opportunities which make it more than worth your while.

 Self-employed and limited company tax

-Tax is complicated, particularly if you are changing the way you work, so for more information on company tax, why not read SJD’s guide to Contractor Tax.
+Tax is complicated, particularly if you are changing the way you work, so for more information on company tax, read SJD’s guide to guide to contractor tax.

 The Flat Rate VAT Scheme